thomas051083/psd-psw/_opsoc-2021/opsoc-terms-and-conditions.md

 <ol>
   <b><li>Objectives</b>
     <ol>
-      <li>The One Public Service Observance Ceremony (OPSOC) 2021 organising committee (hereafter termed as “the Committee”) is pleased to invite all interested public officers to participate in the OPSOC 2021 Video Contest titled “So you think you can TikTok”.
+      <li>The One Public Service Observance Ceremony (OPSOC) 2021 organising committee (hereafter termed as “the Committee”) is pleased to invite all interested public officers to participate in the OPSOC 2021 Video Contest titled “Think you can TikTok?”.
 The contest will be held from 21 May 2021 to 9 July 2021. </li>
       <li>The key objectives of OPSOC 2021 are as follows:</li>
         <ol>
           <li>Pay tribute to public officers for their hard work and sacrifices, and motivate all to keep up the fight amidst the COVID-19 pandemic.</li>